18 Simple Work Lunch Ideas That Will Save You Money

 The problem with a sandwich or salad is that it can be pretty soggy by the time lunch rolls around.

-If you have the kitchen facilities at work, take the ingredients in separately and assemble your sandwich or salad each lunchtime (a weeks worth of lunch ingredients prevents takeaway temptation).
+If you have kitchen facilities at work, it’s a good idea to take the ingredients in separately and assemble your sandwich or salad each lunchtime (a week’s worth of lunch ingredients prevents takeaway temptation).

 If you don’t have kitchen or food storage facilities at work, you can take your lunch ingredients pre-cut in separate containers and assemble before eating.